SLED DOG RACING IN NEW ZEALAND

 - Historical reference book

 - Quality to last a lifetime

-For four years Teresa Angell travelled around New Zealand interviewing breeders and mushers and photographing the growing sport of dryland/sled dog racing.
+For five years Teresa Angell travelled around New Zealand interviewing breeders and mushers and photographing the growing sport of dryland/sled dog racing.

 Teresa’s research and her photographs cover the sport’s raw, typical Kiwi DIY beginnings and the importing of the very first Siberian Huskies.
 Over the years this has led to what is today a rapidly growing and complex sport involving a wide range of dog breeds and an active, hospitable and friendly community which is passionate about its dogs.

 The outstanding features of the book are Teresa’s stunning photographs, which pay a glowing tribute to the dogs and their owners.
 Her pictures capture the thrills, the drama – and the hard work – of this compelling and exciting sport.

 Teresa has attended and photographed 18 weekend events from the top of snowy mountains to the middle of forests at dawn and everywhere in between.
 She has lived and breathed the race and community environment.

 “Out there in the forest or snow with my camera at hand, at one with the dogs and the mushers who love what they are doing, I am lost in the moment.
 I am content no matter how dark or cold or wet the weather.
 Time passes easily in the thrill and challenge of finding and making the shot.